Man-looking-at-the-camera-through-a-magnifying-glass

 Your ideal customer has to need what you’re offering right now.
 Not in six months’ time when they think they might be ready.

-To convince them, you need to show them:
+To convince them, I’ll show them:

 • What they’re missing out on if they wait